-As a result of new scientific evidence, the Bowel Cancer Screening Programme will be changing from the current Flexible Sigmoidoscopy (Flexi-sig) test to the Faecal Immunochemical Test (FIT).
+As a result of new scientific evidence, the Bowel Cancer Screening Programme has changed from Flexible Sigmoidoscopy (Flexi-sig) test to the Faecal Immunochemical Test (FIT).
 This test can detect tiny amounts of blood, not visible to the naked eye, in your stool (poo) which may be an early sign of pre-cancerous growths (polyps) or bowel cancers.
-The FIT is being introduced over the next two years from June 2018 and so will enable HSC to test a far wider section of the population.
-The sample is simple to complete at home and is already used successfully in screening programmes worldwide.
+The FIT is being introduced over the next two years from June 2018 and will enable HSC to test a far wider section of the population.
+The test is simple to collect at home and is already used successfully in screening programmes worldwide.

 Bowel cancer screening involves having tests to check if you have or are at risk of developing bowel cancer.

-Bowel cancer screening is offered to eligible men and women in the Bailiwick of Guernsey to help find bowel cancer early when it can often be treated successfully.
+Bowel cancer screening is offered to men and women aged 60 to 70 in the Bailiwick of Guernsey to help find bowel cancer early when it can often be treated successfully.
 You’re 14 times more likely to survive bowel cancer if it’s found early.

 Why it’s offered and who is at risk?

 Bowel cancer is one of the most common cancers in Guernsey.
 It affects both men and women and it is more common in people over 50 years of age, especially men.
-About 1 in 20 people will contract a bowel cancer during their lifetime.
+About 1 in 20 people will develop bowel cancer during their lifetime.

 Screening can help detect bowel cancer at an early stage, when it’s easier to treat successfully.
 It can also be used to help check for and remove small growths in the bowel called polyps, which can turn into cancer over time if left untreated.